PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 The _dbsqlite_ handler reads zone data from a data and serves that to clients.
 If the database contains signatures (i.e. is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is suppored.
 The _sign_ handler does _not_ support databases, so you need something like ldns-signzone to sign and resign your zones and put the generated records in the datebase.
+The database needs a custom collation, which means it can not be created off-line.

 The server will reply with minimal responses by default.